 Bunion surgery involves cutting into the foot and repositioning the bone manually.
 In the first two weeks following the surgery, the patient is usually in a cast and uses crutches to get around.
 After four weeks, they’re given a “casted shoe,” which is padded and allows for the foot to begin to take weight again when walking.
 Eventually, the patient can work normally again and begin a rehab program.
 Runners with bunions usually don’t return to their normal running schedule for at least three months.
 Of course, then you’ll have to start carefully with brief jogs to make sure you don’t stress an unready foot or pull muscles that have grown accustomed to a sedentary lifestyle.

 If you’re not ready (or not a candidate) for surgery, there are ways you can continue running with bunions.
 It’s not foolproof, it’s not a complete solution, but it can make things easier.
 We mentioned earlier how vulnerable the foot is.
 Before going on a run, tape your foot into the normal position–toes straight, not leaned against each other.
 You can also use a toe separator, which is available at most sporting goods and pharmacies.

 To help relieve the pain and stress on your joints, you need to build these muscles in your foot: the adductor halluces, the flexor halluces brevis, the fibularis longus, and the tibialis posterior.
-Naturally, there are exercises to help you build these unnecessarily-difficult-to-pronounce muscles.
+There are exercises to help you build these unnecessarily-difficult-to-pronounce muscles.
 You should also do these exercises on your other foot as well.
-It’s quite possible you have a genetic predisposition for bunions, and it may not limit itself to just the one foot.
+It’s quite possible you have a genetic predisposition for bunions, and it may not limit itself to just one foot.
 These exercises will help relieve pain while also increasing blood flow.